 The process may be tweaked a bit for different songs.
 Aim for songs of different genres so you can get exposed to different beats and lyrics, and thus, different vocabulary.

 Also, if you’re really into using music as a tool for learning Korean, then FluentU Korean will be perfect for you.

 If you struggle to find Korean music, FluentU has you covered by handpicking a great bunch of music videos and audio clips, then providing captions, transcripts and learning tools for each.
-By making use of real-world videos of all kinds—like movie trailers, cartoons, news clips and more—it’s a resource that truly takes away all the tediousness of typical studying, leaving behind a fun and reliable way to learn something as complicated as Korean.
+By making use of authentic videos, it’s a resource that truly takes away all the tediousness of typical studying, leaving behind a fun and reliable way to learn something as complicated as Korean.

 11 Korean Songs to Strengthen Your Vocal Cords and Language Skills